TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/rowClick.md

 	</t-grid>
 </pre>
 #####
-In Javascript in an angular controller you should have a variable with a name that equals the **rowClick** value.
+In JavaScript in an angular controller you should have a variable with a name that equals the **rowClick** value.

 <pre class="brush:js">
  var sampleModule = angular.module("SampleModule", ['TGrid'])